iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 }
 ```

 One can add as many `HowToStep`s as are needed, and use them to link out to any other documentation, multimedia, or other resources that can help someone perform a method.
 You'll notice in the first `HowToStep` above, a link to a `VideoObject` was included as an example.
 You can use the `subjectOf` property on any `HowToStep` to link to one or more supporting resources.
+Also note, since we used `@id`s for each `HowToStep`, we can reuse these individually, in other protocols/methods or other assets.

 ## Where to start and end a provenance chain